tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

 ### Task 2: Setup Self Hosted Agent Pool

 Please follow the step-by-step instructions at [Self-hosted Linux agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops) to setup an **Linux (ubuntu 18.04)** agent pool.
 You can name the agent pool, for example as **MCW Agent Pool** in Azure DevOps.
-It is important the Linux agent VM has the following setup:
+It is important the Linux agent VM has the following additional setup:

  - The default python version is python3
  - Python pip is installed
  - Miniconda3 is installed

 ### Task 3: Import Quickstart code from a GitHub Repo